kilpkonn/msc-thesis/main.typ

 Tactics are essentially just a way of organizing possible refinements.
 An example tactic that attempts to solve the problem by filling it with locals in scope can be seen in @agsy-example-tactic.

-In case refining does not create any new problem collections, base case is reached and the problem is trivally solved (line 9 in @agsy-snippet).
+In case refining does not create any new problem collections, base case is reached, and the problem is trivially solved (line 9 in @agsy-snippet).
 When there are new problem collections, we try to solve _any_ of them.
-In case we cannot solve any of the problem collections, then the problem is unsolvable and we give up by returning `Nothing` (line 15).
+In case we cannot solve any of the problem collections, then the problem is unsolvable, and we give up by returning `Nothing` (line 15).
-Otherwise we return the solutions we found.
+Otherwise, we return the solutions we found.

 We solve problem collections by using the `searchColl` function.
 Problem collections where we can't solve all the problems cannot be turned into solution collections as there is no way to build well-formed term with problems remaining in it.
-We only care about cases where we can fully solve the problem so we discard them by returning `Nothing`.
+We only care about cases where we can fully solve the problem, so we discard them by returning `Nothing`.
 On line 14 of @agsy-snippet we filter out unsuccessful solutions.

 For the successful solution collections we substitute the refinements we took into the problem to get back solution.